eraclitux/rim/README.rst

 RIM - Remote Interfaces Monitor
 ===============================

 Command line tool to get status of remote network interfaces on linux servers.
-It's like ``vmstat`` for remote interfaces.
+It's like a ``vmstat`` for remote NICs.

-On a multicore machine can concurrently handle hundreds of servers per time.
+On a multicore machine can concurrently handle hundreds of servers per time, fast.

 It reads information exposed through ``/proc`` file system using ssh connections so no remote agents are needed on targets.
 Even *linux bridges* are included in report.